demisto/demisto-sdk/README.md

 1. [Download](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/download/README.md) - will fail when using the '-fmt, --run-format' argument.
 2. [Lint](https://github.com/demisto/demisto-sdk/blob/master/demisto_sdk/commands/lint/README.md) - will fail when creating the image.

-- When working offline we recommended setting the `DEMISTO_SDK_OFFLINE_ENV` environment variable to `TRUE`:
+- When working offline (or in an airgapped environment), set the `DEMISTO_SDK_OFFLINE_ENV` environment variable to `true`:
    ```bash
    export DEMISTO_SDK_OFFLINE_ENV=TRUE
    ```

-   When it's set, the SDK will skip the places where an internet connection is required instead of trying to perform the requests.
+   When set, Demisto-SDK features requiring an internet connection will not be run, often saving some time and avoiding errors.

 ---